jaythequant/VBToptimizers/README.md

 For building the SQL database to feed the backtesting algos, please review KuCoin-Cli, my open-source data science focused API wrapper.
-Additionally, the backtesting back-end is running on a lovely backtesting framework called VectorBT which itself is written on top of numa-accelerated numpy.
+Additionally, the backtesting back-end is running on a lovely backtesting framework called VectorBT which itself is written on top of numba-accelerated numpy.
 It may be difficult to tweak or understand the code without a thorough understanding of these these libraries.

 Once life slows down a bit, I intend to thoroughly document the project and refactor the code to an OOP structure.